Oswald of Northumbria: Veneration and legacy

 Several churches bear the name of St Oswald, including The Church of Saint Oswald on the location of the wooden cross left by Oswald at Heavenfield, the night before the battle.
 This was rebuilt in 1717.
 The site is visible from the B6318 Military Road.
 St Oswald's Grasmere is purportedly on one of the sites he preached on, on a bank of the River Rothay.
 William Wordsworth's grave is located in the cemetery here.
 St Oswald's Church, Compton Abdale in Gloucestershire was dedicated to St Oswald following Æthelflæd's foundation of St Oswald's Priory in 909.
 St Oswald's Catholic Church lies to the north of Peterborough City Centre.

-Some English place names record his reign, for example it has been claimed that Oswaldtwistle in Lancashire, meaning the twistle of Oswald, is linked to the saint, although it's more likely to be the name of the owner of the land.
+Some English place names record his reign, for example it has been claimed that Oswaldtwistle in Lancashire, meaning the twistle of Oswald, is linked to the saint, although it is more likely to be the name of the owner of the land.
 Kirkoswald in Cumbria is so named because it is believed that his body was taken there after his death.
 The local church is ascribed to him.
 Another Kirkoswald in Scotland also commemorates him.

 Oswald is remembered in the Church of England with a Lesser Festival on 5 August.

 Oswald is believed to have earned the nickname Lamnguin (White Blade), latinised as Lamnguinus, which has led scholars to posit that he is the legendary king Languines appearing in the chivalric romance Amadís de Gaula, where he is mentioned as Languines of Scotland (conflated with Northumbria in the Iberian romance), where he appears as a heroic king and a father-like figure for the young protagonist.